 His example, though, was a bit off base.

 The prof talked about “takt time” (or the rate of customer demand) and how we balance the service or production time to match up with takt.
 Again, that's correct.

 In his hypothetical, he said let's assume that a doctor's office is supposed to be seeing a patient every 20 minutes.
 What if the patient has been in the room for 19:59 already.

-The prof said, “Toyota would tell you to kick the patient out of the room at 19:59 because you have to keep on takt time.”
+“Toyota would tell you to kick the patient out of the room at 19:59 because you have to keep on takt time.”

 I think we were in agreement that you shouldn't kick a patient out of the room as if a timer bell went off.
 There's going to be variation in healthcare and we have to plan for that and make sure patient care comes first.
 We need to have a reaction plan for how to try to get back on schedule (and part of that approach could be to have buffer times for charting during the day instead of doing all of the charting at the end of the day).